Why is TEXRail work closing roadways in NRH?

 Why isn’t this work being done over the weekends?

-TEXRail indicates that the work must be scheduled so that it does not conflict with Fort Worth & Western’s freight train schedule.
+City officials have requested that work be done during off peak travel times, however TEXRail indicates that the work must be scheduled so that it does not conflict with Fort Worth & Western’s freight train schedule.
 Fort Worth & Western provides TEXRail with periods of 3 to 5 days where there is no freight traffic.
 All of the track work must take place during these specified periods.
 At major roadways, contractors will work round the clock to get the work completed as quickly as they can and minimize impacts and disruptions to the traveling public and community.
+While the city does not have authority to mandate a schedule for TEXRail work in the railroad rights of way, we are working closely with TEXRail and its contractors to see that they minimize disruptions to the traveling public as much as possible.
+TEXRail contractors must receive a permit from TxDOT for the closure of Precinct Line Road and Davis Boulevard.

 Why does the new crossing seem rough when I drive over it?